ivanliu1989/Prudential-Life-Insurance-Assessment/README.md

 7. BMI * Ins_Age, row-wise.
 8. Clusterize the whole data (join train & test, impute the missing values with the mean in these data, apply kmeans) and provide the clusters row-wise.
 9. Optimize the cut-offs using 'optim'.

+10. 0.002 improvement by optimizing cut-points using a genetic algorithm, compared to using this offset function.
+(Python code)

+#### Training Methods
+1. Genetic programming
+2. Xgboost
+3. nnet
+4. mlr
+5. linear regression
+6.